Darshan59063/Fetch_Uagent/README.md

 # Temperature Alert Agent

-Welcome to the fetch_temperature_agent project!
+Welcome to the Temperature Alert Agent Project!
 In this README, we'll guide you through the process of setting up your Ambee API key and running the main.py file using a virtual environment.
 This project allows you to input latitude, longitude, minimum temperature, and maximum temperature for a region and then fetch the current temperature for that location.
+Sends an alert/notification to the user when the current temperature in their chosen location goes below the minimum or above the maximum threshold they've set.

 ## Step 1: Obtain Your Ambee API Key